NunooFerreira/SOC-HomeLab-Cyber-Monitoring/attack-simulations/Powershell Cradle Attack/README.md

 After the Windows user has downloaded and executed the malicious payload,it bypasses the PowerShell execution policy and downloads the malicious script from the attacker’s web server to the target machine.
 Once executed, the script initiates the reverse shell and connects back to my kali’s machine.

-Here we can see that the User has succefully downloaded the Malware:
+Here we can see that the User has succefully downloaded the Malware and the commands are being executed via **malware.ps1** (underlined in red):

 ![downloadedMalware](https://github.com/user-attachments/assets/1462d7bf-69e2-41a0-9a34-2c50f69edf1e)